LHAASO (Large High Altitude Air Shower Observatory)

 4) new trigger electronics design.

-Architecture of the WCDA Readout Electronics
+WCDA Readout Electronics

 The architecture of the WCDA readout electronics is shown in Figure 13.
 For each WCDA pond, 100 front end electronics modules are located above water, very close to the PMTs.
 Each FEE is responsible for the signal readout for 9 PMTs within one detector unit in Figure 12.
 The signal from the PMT is directly digitized by the FEE, and then transmitted to the clock and data transferring module (CDTM) in the control room.
 Signal transmission is based on fibers (hundreds of meters long) to guarantee a good transmission quality.
 Special methods are applied to address the issue of large dynamic range in FEEs, which will be presented in posterior sections.